-For skateboarding you will want to get a multi-purpose helmet which is also known as a recreational helmet.
-This will usually come with a visor that will help you protect from the sun.
+For skateboarding, you will want to get a multi-purpose helmet which is also known as a recreational helmet.
+This will usually come with a visor that will help you protect yourself from the sun.

 Pads & Gloves

-Our recommendation is that whether you are a beginner or pro, skateboarding gloves are a must have.
-Unless they make you uncomfortable and find them to be a hinderance in which case you should at least stick to helmet, elbow and knee pads.
+We recommend that whether you are a beginner or a pro, skateboarding gloves are a must-have.
+Unless they make you uncomfortable and find them to be a hindrance in which case you should at least stick to helmet, elbow, and knee pads.

 Elbow pads are sold in pairs but you can also get them by piece if you are looking for a replacement or just mixing things up.

-You are aware of the risk involved while skateboarding, therefore you will find that skateboarder do in fact wear some form of protection.
+You are aware of the risk involved while skateboarding, therefore you will find that skateboarders do wear some form of protection.
 Knee pads are the most common form of protection which is wore by many skateboarders.

 Same as the elbows, you can measure your knees as well.
-You can do this by actually measuring your knees by using tailor’s measuring tape or by using a string.
+You can do this by measuring your knees with a tailor’s measuring tape or by using a string.

 You should invest in protective equipment whether you are a pro or a beginner.
-From helmet to gloves to knee and elbow pads, everything is designed in a structured way for your protection against a fall and in worst cases, your life.
+From helmets to gloves to knee and elbow pads, everything is designed in a structured way to prevent you from falling and in the worst case, losing your life.

 The most common places that injuries occur while skateboarding is the head and knees, therefore you should at least invest in a decent helmet and knee and elbow pads before skateboarding.